newbit1/rootAVD/README.md

 ### Change Logs
 #### [May 2021]
+* [rootAVD.bat] - Added ListAllAVDs and InstallApps as Arguments
 * [rootAVD.sh] - Added "ListAllAVDs" Argument that **Lists Command Examples for ALL installed AVDs**
 * [rootAVD.sh] - Added "InstallApps" Argument to **Just install all APKs placed in the Apps folder**
 * [rootAVD.bat] - Added comprehensive Help Menu